 Bridging finance helps businesses avoid the tight restrictions and long-winded process of applying for a mortgage.
 That’s why they’re most popular with property development companies, as a property may become available which needs to be snapped up fast.
 If the seller needs the deal completed within a short period of time, most mortgages will take too long to administer.
-Instead, a business bridging loan will provide you the cash you need until the mortgage application has gone through.
+Instead, a business bridging loan for a house purchase will provide you the cash you need until the mortgage application has gone through

 How long do bridging loans last?

-Most commercial bridging loans are limited to 18 months before full payment is required.
+Most commercial bridging finance options are limited to 18 months before full payment is required.
 But with high interest rates, usually charged per month rather than over the full loan term, it’s recommended to pay off early to avoid paying large fees.